shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

    Be aware: The search results reliability decreases on brute force search<br/>

-   WARNING: found out that faiss did not well support Nvidia AMPERE GPUs (3090 and A100).
+   WARNING: found out that faiss did not well support Nvidia AMPERE GPUs (3090 and A100).<br/>
-            In that case, you should change to other GPUs or install the CPU version of faiss package.
+            In that case, you should change to other GPUs or install the CPU version of faiss package.<br/>

    For CPU-version faiss, run